-In the “middle” of the mix are those Showgrounds who have a caretaker on site in their own RV; these may be entirely volunteer positions in return for free camping or may be paid small amounts for their overall duties.
+In the “middle” of the mix are those Showgrounds who have a caretaker on site in their own RV; these may be entirely volunteer positions in return for free camp or maybe paid small amounts for their overall duties.
 One such is Lowood in the Lockyer Valley, pictured.

-At the “bottom” of the scale are those with no on site presence and if there is a fee is usually collected by a volunteer daily or via an Honesty Box system; we should all endeavour to pay the fees for these as the facilities have to be maintained for us all to use, whether it is an amenities block or just mowing the grass.
-One such is in the small community of Weethalle in NSW where a local volunteer committee member calls to collect fees daily, failing that you can enquire and pay in the village.
+At the “bottom” of the scale are those with no on site presence.
+If there is a fee, it is usually collected by a volunteer daily or via an Honesty Box system.
+We should all endeavour to pay the fees for these as the facilities have to be maintained for us all to use.
+Whether it is an amenities block or just mowing the grass.
+One such is in the small community of Weethalle in NSW.
+Where a local volunteer committee member calls to collect fees daily, failing that you can enquire and pay in the village.

 The rules, regulations and limitations:

-The majority of Showgrounds, for the new campers, provide Power, Water and Toilet facilities as a minimum, most have showers and rubbish bins and are pet friendly.
+The majority of Showgrounds, for the new campers, provide Power, Water and Toilet facilities as a minimum.
+Most have showers and rubbish bins and are pet friendly.
 The vast majority do not take bookings but there are a few exceptions where space is limited.
-There are limits on the time you can stay usually only at the busy locations with limited sites; the majority are closed to campers for the annual show and any other major events.
+There are limits on the time you can stay usually only at busy locations with limited sites; the majority are closed to campers for the annual show and any other major events.